Mokolea/docker-asciidoc/README.md

 ```

 ## TODO
+ - Add hello-world.adoc

+## Done
  - Setup appropriate user to not run tools (asciidoc, docbook2pdf, ...) as root and so not have generated files from root in host file system
- - Add hello-world.adoc

 -- Mario